bnema/waymon/README.md

 If you get permission errors:

 1. Make sure you're running the server with `sudo`
-2. Check uinput permissions: `ls -la /dev/uinput`
+2. Check input device permissions: `ls -la /dev/input/`
-3. Run the setup command: `waymon setup`
+3. Verify your user has access to input devices
 4. Add your user to the input group: `sudo usermod -a -G input $USER`

 ### Connection Issues